-As Executive Vice President of Public Relations for AMC, BBC AMERICA, IFC, SundanceTV and Sundance Now, Marnie Black oversees all consumer public relations functions for AMC Networks’ entertainment networks.
+As Executive Vice President of Public Relations for the AMC Networks Entertainment Group, Marnie Black oversees all consumer public relations functions for AMC Networks’ entertainment networks.
 In her role at the network, she has 360-degree oversight of brand messaging, consumer media relations, special events, talent relations and awards campaigns.

 Prior to her role at AMC, Black founded MB Public Relations and before that, led the communications team at MTV, where she oversaw their communications function for over a decade, serving as the key strategist in building brand image and awareness.